Acherontas/Division_vs_Split-Division/README.md

 imagine at bigger sequential numbers the difference.

-i will upload an program in C++ doesnt works very well but some you can tweak it if u want just ask me
+i will upload an program in C++ doesnt works very well but some of you can tweak it if you want just ask me

 thanks